joelvdvoort/vault-cli/README.md

 Vault-cli is a project to have a light-weight, secure and multi-tenant solution for encrypted password storage.
 Is uses the Vault Rest API where you can manage your environments, tokens and secrets.

+Security is key in the project.
+All Secure Vaults use unique encryption keys, which are never stored in the database and are only available to the customer.

 **Release:**

 [![Release Version](https://img.shields.io/github/v/release/previder/vault-cli?label=vault-cli)](https://github.com/previder/vault-cli/releases/latest)